Piano music of Gabriel Fauré: Thème et variations in C♯ minor, Op. 73

 Written in 1895, when he was 50, this is among Fauré's most extended compositions for piano, with a performance time of about 15 minutes.
 Although it has many passages that reflect the influence of Schumann's Symphonic Studies, in Jessica Duchen's words "its harmonies and pianistic idioms" are unmistakably those of Fauré.
 As in the earlier Romances sans paroles, Op.
 17, Fauré does not follow the conventional course of ending with the loudest and most extrovert variation; the variation nearest to that description is placed next to last, and is followed by a gentle conclusion, "a typically Faurean understated finish."
 Copland wrote of the work:

 Certainly it is one of Faure's most approachable works.
 Even at first hearing it leaves an indelible impression.
 The "Theme" itself has the same fateful, march-like tread, the same atmosphere of tragedy and heroism, that we find in the introduction of Brahms's First Symphony.
-And the variety and spontaneity of the eleven variations which follow bring to mind nothing less than the Symphonic Etudes.
+And the variety and spontaneity of the eleven variations which follow bring to mind nothing less than the Symphonic Études.
 How many pianists, I wonder, have not regretted that the composer disdained the easy triumph of closing on the brilliant, dashing tenth variation.
 No, poor souls, they must turn the page and play that last, enigmatic (and most beautiful) one, which seems to leave the audience with so little desire to applaud.